Corrigan & variants yDNA Project- Background

 From MacLYSAGHT in THE SURNAMES OF IRELAND

-Currigan and Courigan, it is now found in east Connacht, and as Carrocan in
+As Currigan and Courigan, it is now found in east Connacht, and as Carrocan in Co.
+Clare." (p.
+60)

-This project is administered by myself, Frances James, as a volunteer.
+This project is administered by myself, F James, as a volunteer.
 Genealogy is my hobby.

-I recieve no payment, I do not work for, nor am I associated with Family Tree DNA in anyway, apart from being a paying customer, like any other participant of a project.
+I receive no payment, I do not work for, nor am I associated with Family Tree DNA in anyway, apart from being a paying customer, like any other participant of a project.